starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/ember.md

   packages.
 Do not add separate `@glimmer/*` packages to an app to "fix" resolution; duplicate validator instances break tag bridging.
 - The adapter is still experimental.
-Prefer domain-shaped examples and avoid building APIs around `fromStarbeam()` unless you specifically need an explicit bridge object.
+Prefer domain-shaped examples and avoid building app APIs around lower-level bridge objects.

 ## Next steps